nimbling/Nimbling_Scripts/README.md

 Nimbling\_Scripts
 =================

-Scripts to enhance graphic workflows in Illustrator and/or Mac OS X Some I wrote myself, some are others' work, attribution is in the scripts themselves.
+Scripts to enhance graphic workflows in Illustrator and/or Mac OS X.

+Some I wrote myself, some are others' work, attribution is in the scripts themselves.

 I have these scripts bound to shortcuts using redsweaters' Fastscripts -